Homotopy theory of curved operads and curved algebras: Model category structures

 commutes with direct sums (see for example \cite[Proposition 7.3.8]{bF17}) and satisfies, for gr-flat complete modules, $\Gr M \otimes_{\Gr} \Gr N \cong \Gr (M \hat \otimes N)$ (see Lemma \ref{lemma:gr-flat is monoidal subcat}).
 Here $\ringK$ is a field of characteristic $0$, so any module is flat.
 It follows that the functor $\Gr$ commutes with the free $U \Oo$-algebra functor and we get

 By the proof of Theorem 4.1.1 in \cite{Hinich97}, using the fact that $\Oo$ is $\sS$-split, we obtain that the map $\Gr(j^\#)$ is a quasi-isomorphism. \end{proof}

 We conclude this section by computing the cofibrant objects in the model category of complete $(\Oo,\, d,\, \theta)$-algebras.
+In the following results, a complete $(\Oo,\, d,\, \theta)$-algebra $A$ is called \emph{cofibrant} when the morphism $\Oo(0) \to A$ is a cofibration.
 We use the term \emph{quasi-free} for a complete $(\Oo,\, d,\, \theta)$-algebras whose underlying module is free when we forget the predifferential.

-\begin{prop} A complete $(\Oo,\, d,\, \theta)$-algebra is cofibrant if and only if it is a retract of a quasi-free complete $(\Oo,\, d,\, \theta)$-algebra $\left(\Oo(S),\, d\right)/\left( d^2-\theta \otimes \id\right)$, where $S$ is a complete module endowed with an exhaustive filtration
+\begin{prop} A complete $(\Oo,\, d,\, \theta)$-algebra is cofibrant if and only if it is a retract of a quasi-free complete $(\Oo,\, d,\, \theta)$-algebra $\left(\Oo(S),\, d\right)/\left(\im\left(\eta \otimes d^2-\theta \otimes \id\right)\right)$, where $S$ is a complete module endowed with an exhaustive filtration

 of free modules such that $S_{i-1} \rightarrowtail S_i$ are split monomorphisms of complete modules with cokernels isomorphic to a sum of complete modules

 where $\xi^\alpha$ is in homological degree $n_\alpha +1$ and filtration degree $q_\alpha$.
 The predifferential $d$ is the one of $\hat \Zz^{0, \infty}_{q_\alpha+1, n_\alpha}$ on $\hat \Zz^{0, \infty}_{q_\alpha+1, n_\alpha}$ and